null-sharp/GMS2-Autotile-Converter/README.md

 ![Holes](/images/holes.png)

 Transparency also works in the opposite way, where the inner terrain is transparent.
-This can be useful for creating reusable walls, fences, or rooftops edges.
+This can be useful for creating reusable walls or rooftops edges.

 ![Roof](/images/roof.png)